ketan-jakhar/java-notes/README.md

 #### Concurrency vs Parallelism

 - From the above discussion it should be apparent that a concurrent system need not be parallel, whereas a parallel system is indeed concurrent.
-Additionally, a system can be both concurrent and parallel e.g. a multitasking operating system running on a multicore machine
+Additionally, a system can be both concurrent and parallel e.g. a multitasking operating system running on a multi-core machine
 - Concurrency is about dealing with lots of things at once.
 - Parallelism is about doing lots of things at once.
   <br/>